 The present church was re-furbished in 1997 when contractors refinished the exterior of the church and added a new foyer to the structure.
 The project was completed in 1998.
 In 1999, the interior of the church was upgraded.
 Stained glass windows were installed, new pews replaced the old ones and a new chandelier (imported from Greece) was installed.

-Week-day Divine Liturgy Services are typically held Wednesday to Friday at 9:00 a.m..
-Saturday service is at 5:00 p.m. for those who prefer an English service or who work on Sunday.
+Week-day Divine Liturgy Services are typically held Wednesday to Friday at 9:30 a.m..
+Saturday service is at 5:00 p.m.
 Sunday service is at 9:00 a.m. or 10:00 a.m. (depending on season) and is celebrated in English and Ukrainian.
 Check our Schedule of Services or Parish Events links on the left hand menu for details, time changes and special services.